 Hon Chong Beach is one of the many fantastic beaches surrounding the coastal town of Nha Trang.
 It features a relaxing atmosphere and a unique rock formation that extends from the beach into the water.
 For a small fee, tourists can climb on the rock formation.
-It’s a fun activity, and you will have some great photo opportunities as well!
+It is a fun activity and provides some great photo opportunities as well!

 Doc Let Beach

-Doc Let Beach is about a 45-minute drive north of Nha Trang, rather than just a five minute drive north of Nha Trang city center like Hon Chong beach.
+Doc Let Beach is about a 45-minute drive north of Nha Trang, rather than just a five-minute drive north of Nha Trang city center like Hon Chong beach.
 You can read more about Nha Trang and the surrounding area in our Nha Trang travel guide.
 Doc Let Beach has a busy northern end and a tranquil southern end.
-So, whether you want to relax on the beach in peace or enjoy exciting activities like parasailing, you can find what you’re looking for at Doc Let Beach.
+So, whether you want to relax on the beach in peace or enjoy exciting activities like parasailing, you can find what you are looking for at Doc Let Beach.

 Also worth mentioning are the nearby Ba Ho Waterfalls.
-It’s great for a swim, and if you’re an adrenaline junky, it’s great for cliff jumping as well!
+It is great for a swim, and if you are an adrenaline junky, it is a great location for cliff jumping!
 Visitors to Doc Let can get to the Ba Ho Waterfalls by taxi or hired motorbike.

 Some southern Vietnam beaches to think twice about